 Although professional work experience is not a requirement for admission, most successful applicants have had significant internship and/or work experience prior to acceptance into the MACC program.

 While there are no specific accounting course prerequisites for admission to the MACC program, most applicants will have completed Principles of Financial Accounting, Principles of Managerial Accounting, and perhaps other more advanced accounting courses prior to entering their MACC studies.

 Students who have not previously taken accounting course work would be required to come to Washington University in August to take preliminary course work prior to the start of the regular academic year.
 These preliminary courses are in addition to the 33 hours of graduate-level course work required for the MACC degree.

 All enrolled students will be required to take an Accounting readiness exam prior to the Foundations course.

-Upon completion of the MACC Program, you’ll have enough credits to sit for the Uniform CPA Examination in states with the “150-hour rule.”
+Along with a four-year undergraduate degree, the MACC Program offers enough credits to sit for the Uniform CPA Examination in states with the “150-hour rule.”

-You must take ownership of your CPA exam preparation.
-We encourage you to enroll in a course outside the University to fill any gaps in skills.
-We also recommend you consult with your advisor about specific requirements, since each state has different qualifications.
+Meeting CPA requirements is your responsibility.
+We encourage you to enroll in courses outside the University to fill any gaps in skills if needed since each state has different eligibility requirements.

 If you plan to take the exam in Missouri, please refer to the Missouri State Board of Accountancy.
 All state rules are outlined in the table on the NASBA.org site.
 Information about other state requirements can be found on the American Institute of Certified Public Accountants (AICPA) website at http://www.aicpa.org/states/stmap.htm.